graemet-umich/Amazon_Vine_Analysis/README.md

         FROM   vine_table
         ) AS vine_count
 ```
-SQL Query.
+Fig. SQL Query.
 Get the total number of records from each of the database tables.

 ![Table Counts](./Resources/table_counts.png)
 Table.
 The number of records in each of the four PostgreSQL tables.
 1,363,975 customers generated 2,402,431 reviews of 305,551 grocery products.